August 27, 2013

 - Volunteers commit 3-4 hours per week for a minimum of three months.

 - Must be enrolled in a college or university or be a current faculty/staff member.

 - Must be at least 18 years of age.

-- You must sign a volunteer agreement and a waiver/release of liability.
+- Before becoming an official volunteer, you must pass the background check, sign a volunteer agreement, and sign a waiver/release of liability.